hoovercj/vscode-api-playground/SettingsCycler/README.md

 ([See below](#how-to-use)) for how to use it.

 __Note:__ The configuration schema has changed in v1.0.0.
-I'm sorry for the breaking change.
+I'm sorry for the breaking change, but if the extension detects old settings it will prompt to migrate them.

 ![Demo](images/demo.gif)